akos-almasi/Portfolio/Data visualization/README.md

 In terms of likeability the graphs showed, Formula 1 is extremely versatile: it is both a team and an individual sport, it is both a race and a season, and it can be both local and international.
 </p>

+If you are interested in the coding part, please click [here](https://github.com/akos-almasi/Portfolio/blob/main/Data%20visualization/Code/DV2_Final_project.Rmd).